Small Business Automation DC: A Practical Guide for 2026

 Manual Reporting and Data Entry

-If someone on your team spends time pulling reports, manually moving data between systems, generating invoices, or reconciling spreadsheets, that time has a real cost.
-At DC labor rates, a two-hour-per-day admin task costs $700 to $900 per month in labor.
-Tools like Zapier, Make, or n8n can automate most of those workflows for $20 to $50 per month.
+If someone on your team spends time pulling reports, manually moving data between systems, generating invoices, or reconciling spreadsheets, that time has a real and measurable cost.
+At DC labor rates, a two-hour-per-day admin task costs $700 to $900 per month in labor alone.
+Tools like Zapier, Make, or n8n automate most of those workflows for $20 to $50 per month, delivering a 14x to 18x return on tool cost in the first month.

 Pricing That Leaves Money Behind